lmas/thesis/thesis.typ

 Profile by _Lu et al._ @lu, with a focus on discovering discord anomalies in large scales of either batched or streaming data.
-_Lu_ achieves this higher performance by calculating an approximate Matrix Profile from each subsequence's distance to all previous ones only, in a backwards processing manner.
+_Lu_ achieves this higher performance by calculating an approximate Matrix Profile from each subsequence's distance to all _previous ones only_, in a backwards processing manner.

-#TODO("time and space complexities")
+#TODO("time and space complexities? but their claims is a bit fluffy")

 @matlab shows an example profile based on sensor data from a milling machine.
 In this example it's harder to observe, by eyes only, the beginning of the